tatumio/tatum-php/docs/Api/BlockchainOperationsApi.md

 Deploy an Algorand ERC-20-equivalent smart contract to the blockchain and a virtual account

-<h4>4 credits per API call.</h4>
+**4 credits per API call**

  Deploy an Algorand ERC-20-equivalent smart contract.
 This is a helper method, which is combination of Register new Algorand ERC20 token in the ledger and <a href="https://apidoc.tatum.io/tag/Fungible-Tokens-(ERC-20-or-compatible)#operation/Erc20Deploy">Deploy blockchain ERC20</a>.

  After deploying a contract to blockchain, the contract address will become available and must be stored within Tatum.
 Otherwise, it will not be possible to interact with it and starts automatic blockchain synchronization.

- This operation needs the private key of the blockchain address.
-Every time the funds are transferred, the transaction must be signed with the corresponding private key.
-No one should ever send it's own private keys to the internet because there is a strong possibility of stealing keys and losing funds.
-In this method, it is possible to enter privateKey or signatureId.
-PrivateKey should be used only for quick development on testnet versions of blockchain when there is no risk of losing funds.
-In production, <a href="https://github.com/tatumio/tatum-kms" target="_blank">Tatum KMS</a> should be used for the highest security standards, and signatureId should be present in the request.
-Alternatively, using the Tatum client library for supported languages.
+ **Signing a transaction**

+ When deploying an Algorand ERC-20-equivalent smart contract to the blockchain and a virtual account, you are charged a fee for the transaction, and you must sign the transaction with the private key of the blockchain address from which the fee will be deducted.

+ Providing the private key in the API is not a secure way of signing transactions, because the private key can be stolen or exposed.
+Your private keys should never leave your security perimeter.
+You should use the private keys only for testing a solution you are building on the **testnet** of a blockchain.

+ For signing transactions on the **mainnet**, we strongly recommend that you use the Tatum <a href="https://github.com/tatumio/tatum-kms" target="_blank">Key Management System (KMS)</a> and provide the signature ID instead of the private key in the API.
+Alternatively, you can use the <a href="https://github.com/tatumio/tatum-js" target="_blank">Tatum JavaScript client</a>.

 ### Example